roel4ez/blog/docs/articles/mkdocs-mike-ghpages.md

 <!-- markdownlint-disable MD046 -->
 !!! warning "Required extensions"
-    We are using extensions which are not supported by the mkdocs-material container out-of-the-box.
-There are two ways to deal with this:
+    If you are using extensions which are not supported by the mkdocs-material container out-of-the-box, you have two ways to deal with this:

     1. use the [manual approach](#alternate-approach)
     2. Create a [custom docker image](https://squidfunk.github.io/mkdocs-material/getting-started/#with-docker) with the plugin installed: